Thoughts in Print

 Bellarmine Magazine featured an excerpt from the book which you can read on their website.

-In this book, Elizabeth Hinson-Hasty demonstrates the ways that Scudder brought a distinctive perspective to bear on the social gospel project.
+Beyond the Social Maze is the first thoroughgoing exploration of Vita Dutton Scudder’s theological ethics.
+Scudder taught at Wellesley College for more than forty years and chartered new territories in both theoretical and practical aspects of movements for social reform.
+In this book, I explore the distinctive perspective Scudder brought to bear on the social gospel project.
 Her theological perspective differed from that of Walter Rauschenbusch, the most famous proponent of the movement.
 Like him, she aimed to rally Christian energies to work toward transforming society in light of a commitment to the Kingdom of God.
 However, unlike Rauschenbusch, who emphasized the teaching of Jesus and the prophets, an explicit trinitarian emphasis informed Scudder’s understanding of the Kingdom and her social outlook.
 She appealed to Divine Society as a model for justice and equality in her own context.
 Her distinctive vision integrated her Anglican theological convictions with an impulse toward practical reform.

 Co-Edited Books